 Raising duck for commercial purposes is a lucrative livestock industry in the Philippines, mainly because of its egg.
 A duck’s most important product, its incubated egg, popularly known as balut, is a Filipino favorite that has gained international notoriety.
 Balut is peddled and sold daily all over the country and is famous for its tasty flavor and nutritious value.

-In the Philippines, most of duck egg production (60% of total in the country) comes from Central Luzon, Western Visayas and Northern Mindanao, according to the PSA.
+In the Philippines, most of duck production (44% of the total in the country) comes from Central Luzon, followed by Western Visayas (8.9%) and SOCCSKSARGEN (8.0%), according to PSA data.

 Advantages of ducks over chickens